j-desilva/travel-blog/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Emily Cooper.
+  Hi, my name is Jess De Silva.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+I'm a 20-something Australian from Sydney who loves to explore the world and seek out new and challenging experiences.
+I've been to 20 countries so far and am excited to share my adventures with you.
+Check out my YouTube channel for all the action live on camera, or use the Contact form to connect with me :)